fread-ink/epub-cfi-resolver/README.md

 Not supported:

+* Before first / after last locations
 * Simple Ranges
+* Sorting CFIs

+It is possible to specify CFIs as referencing a location immediately before or after an element, rather than directly on the element.
+This is not yet fully supported.

 Simple Ranges are not fully supported.
 They are parsed as the beginning location of the range.
 That is, for triples like <prefix>,<range-start>,<range-end> they are parsed as <prefix><range-start>.

+Sorting CFIs, which is the same as computing their relative locations, is defined by the official spec but it does not seem like a terribly useful feature.
+When do you ever have the need to sort a set of links by how deeply into a target document they link?

 ## Resolver